-Changes in fair value of a designated financial asset and liability through profit or loss are recorded in "Net gain (loss) on financial assets designated at fair value through profit or loss" of the consolidated statement of income in "Interest and similar income" or "interest and similar expenses", according to the terms of the contract.
+Changes in fair value of a designated financial asset and liability through profit or loss are recorded in "Net gain (loss) on financial assets designated at fair value through profit or loss" of the consolidated statement of income.
+Interest earned or incurred is accrued in the consolidated statement of income in "Interest and similar income" or "interest and similar expenses", according to the terms of the contract.
 Dividend income is recorded when the right to payment has been established.